thunder-project/thunder/README.md

 	thunder-submit <package/analysis> <datadirectory> <outputdirectory> <opts>

-We also include a script for launching an Amazon EC2 cluster with thunder presintalled
+We also include a script for launching an Amazon EC2 cluster with thunder preinstalled

 	thunder-ec2 -k mykey -i mykey.pem -s <number-of-nodes> launch <cluster-name>